-Anti-Craving Medication for Addiction
+Anti-Craving Medication for Alcoholism and Drug Addiction

 Much research has been done over the last few decades on addiction and brain function.
 Cravings are a part of the ongoing cycle of addiction.
 Through research, scientists have discovered that specific drugs can block cravings for drugs or alcohol or can block the affect of ingesting the substance.